 Chinese outbound M&A in 2017 and beyond

 No longer an emerging market, China possesses supreme spending power and investors from the region are becoming increasingly sophisticated in their strategies.
-MVision’s ‘Rise of the Rooster’ report, research conducted with the London Business School which we are delighted to launch today, reveals the prospects that China presents for private equity, not just in terms of increased transaction volumes, but also in terms of funding.
+MVision’s ‘Rise of the Rooster’ report, research conducted with the London Business School, reveals the prospects that China presents for private equity, not just in terms of increased transaction volumes, but also in terms of funding.

 Bregal Sagemount closes second fund at its $960 million hard cap

 Begal Sagemount, a leading private equity firm focused on growth-oriented investments in both control and non-control situations, announced the first and final close of Bregal Sagemount II, LP (“Sagemount II”), at the hard cap with total commitments of $960 million.
 Sagemount II was oversubscribed and significantly exceeded the original $800 million target.

 2017 Preqin Global Private Equity & Venture Capital Report - interview with Mounir Guen